sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ## 3. Telemetry

-To properly monitor the HA related features, we will need to add telemetry for monitoring it.
+To properly monitor the HA related features, we provides the following telemetry for monitoring it.

-The telemetry will cover both state and counters, which can be mapped into `DASH_STATE_DB` or `DASH_COUNTER_DB`.
+The telemetry will cover both state and counters, which can be mapped into `DPU_STATE_DB` or `DPU_COUNTER_DB`.

 * For ENI level states and counters in NPU DB, we will have `VDPU_ID` in the key as well as the `ENI_ID` to make each counter unique, because ENI migration from one DPU to another on the same switch.
 * For ENI level states and counters in DPU DB, we don’t need to have `VDPU_ID` in the key, because they are tied to a specific DPU, and we should know which DPU it is during logging.